flathub-infra/website/README.md

 # flathub.org

 This is the source code for the website, both backend and frontend.
-That's running on https://flathub.org
+That's running on <https://flathub.org>.

-# Code contribution
+## Code contribution

 First of all thanks for considering contributing to this project!

-Pull request are welcome.
+Pull requests are welcome.
 Please, create an issue first explaining what you want to do and how.

 ### Development

-You'll need git, yarn, docker and docker-compose.
+You'll need `git`, `yarn`, `docker` and `docker-compose`.

 Go to the folder where you manage your projects and checkout this project.